tthorntone/AdNauseam-Wiki/Inline-script-tag-filtering.md

 The compatibility was verified for the Firefox version of ABP however, I did not check for the Chromium version of ABP.
 This will need confirmation for whether using the new filter on a Chromium version of ABP has no negative consequences.

+**Update:** Compatibility was verified with the Chromium version of ABP, and unfortunately this new filter syntax breaks ABP, as it fails to validate and discard invalid CSS selectors.

 ***

 #### Concrete examples of usefulness